 If you want to hear the pronunciation of the following phrases and vocabulary, check out our video!
-You can also download the printable version of this blog (with some extra exercises) here:
+You can also download the printable version of this blog as a PDF.

 ¿Qué te pones o qué llevas puesto?

-While there is more than one way to say ‘to put on’ and ‘to wear’ in Spanish, we will focus today on ponerse (to put on – the act of getting dressed) and llevar puesto (to wear – the act of using clothes).
+While there is more than one way to say ‘to put on’ and ‘to wear’ when talking about clothing in Spanish, we will focus today on ponerse (to put on – the act of getting dressed) and llevar puesto (to wear – the act of using clothes).

 The main difference between the two is that you say ponerse when you’re referring to the action of putting clothes on only.